dfinity/ic-staking-documentation/docs/post-staking-activities/5-post-staking-activities.md

 - To vote you will have to do the following:
     1. Go to the NNS frontend dapp: [https://nns.ic0.app/](https://nns.ic0.app/)
-        1. This may require you to get an Internet Identity
+        a.
+This may require you to get an [Internet Identity](https://identity.ic0.app/)
     2. Get your NNS frontend dapp principal for your identity anchor
     3. Add this principal as a Hot Key with `quill` to your neuron

         A hot key is a lot like a read-only view of a neuron, in that it lets you use a different controller to see the balance, maturity, dissolve delay, and other details of a neuron.

-        Where this becomes most useful is in conjunction with the NNS App and your Internet Identity.
+        Where this becomes most useful is in conjunction with the NNS frontend dapp and your Internet Identity.
 If you log in to the NNS App and visit the Neurons tab, it will display a Principal Id value at the top of that tab.
 Use that principal id with `quill` to establish the NNS App as a hot key for your neuron:

         ```bash
         $ quill --pem-file private.pem neuron-manage $NEURON_ID --add-hot-key $PRINCIPAL